Yes you can have a Depressed Vagina – and it is more common than you might think!

-- Use dermatologically tested laundry liquid and avoid fabric softener on underwear.
+- Use a laundry detergent for sensitive skin and avoid fabric softener on underwear.

 - Avoid perfumed soaps or creams.

-- Wear 100% cotton underwear, tampons and pads.
+- Wear 100% cotton or bamboo underwear, tampons and pads.

 - Try to avoid hot swimming areas such as the bath and spas as well as too much chlorine.

 - Wash your vulva with cool, clean water after sex and urination.